janezkranjc/clus/README.txt

 Alternatively, use the "./clus.sh" script provided in the Clus main directory after adjusting the line that defines CLUS_DIR at the top of the script.

-Settings overview
+Settings Overview
 -----------------

 The parameters of the algorithms in Clus can be assigned specific values by means of the settings file "appfile.s".
 In most cases you only need to include a few settings in this file; all other settings will be set to their default values.
-If your settings file is named "appfile.s", then Clus will assume the data is in a file called "appfile.arff" (unless specfied otherwise with the "File" setting).
+If your settings file is named "appfile.s", then Clus will assume the data is in a file called "appfile.arff" (unless specified otherwise with the "File" setting).
 The resulting model is written to "appfile.out".
 The file "appfile.out" also contains the values of all settings; these can be copy & pasted to "dataset.s" and modified.
 Below is a brief description of the most common settings.

 [General]
 RandomSeed = 0